Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 — as of September 2025Access is available via private network extensions to hubs in Querétaro or Mexico City.
+Direct Cloud On-Ramps0 – as of September 2025Access via private network extensions to hubs like Mexico City.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Villahermosa as of September 2025.
-Businesses connect to major cloud providers by establishing private network links to primary interconnection hubs like Querétaro and Mexico City.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Villahermosa as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through private network extensions to major hubs in Querétaro and Mexico City.

-Internet Exchange Points (IXPs): Public peering is not a feature of this market.
-Traffic exchange and peering are handled through private arrangements or routed through the national IXPs located in Mexico City.
+Internet Exchange Points (IXPs) Public peering is not established locally.
+Most network traffic is exchanged through private peering arrangements or routed through the national IXPs located in Mexico City.

 Power Analysis